-In last month’s blog, we discussed some of the reasons why it’s so hard to get staff to work across internal boundaries, and how it can often create a stack of silos in the organisation.
+In last month’s opinion piece, we discussed some of the reasons why it’s so hard to get staff to work across internal boundaries, and how it can often create a stack of silos in the organisation.

 It’s important to note that silos aren’t inherently wrong—they do serve a purpose when they allow people with similar skills and experience to work together.
 The problem lies in silos that become impenetrable, where people only work with others in the team and not across the organisation.